jmercat/openvla/README.md

   [official website](https://rail.eecs.berkeley.edu/datasets/bridge_release/data/tfds/bridge_dataset/) and place it under the subdirectory `bridge_orig/`.
 Replace any reference to `bridge` in the OXE code with `bridge_orig`.

+If you want to train VLAs in [LIBERO simuation](https://github.com/Lifelong-Robot-Learning/LIBERO), you must also download the LIBERO demonstration dataset(s) preprocessed into RLDS format.
+The LIBERO-Object subset (10 tasks, 50 demos each) is available [here](https://drive.google.com/drive/folders/11pTkoB8CCkrj-iuAKx3O02fsI2CqmiGR?usp=drive_link).
+Ask Moo Jin if you want the other subsets in RLDS format.

 #### VLA Configuration & Training Script

 The entry point for VLA training is [`vla-scripts/train.py`](vla-scripts/train.py).
 We employ